 Patients aged 65 years or older (50 years or older for Aboriginal or Torres Strait Islander people) may be eligible for subsidised support and services through aged care services.
-An application to determine eligibility can be completed online over the phone.
-More information can be found at the My Aged Care website <www.myagedcare.gov.au>.
+An application to determine eligibility can be completed online or over the phone.
+More information can be found at the My Aged Care website </